JordanMarr/SqlHydra/README.md

 [FSharp.Dapper](https://github.com/Dzoukr/Dapper.FSharp) met the first critera with flying colors.
 As the name suggests, Dapper.FSharp was written specifically for F# with simplicity and ease-of-use as the driving design priorities.
-FSharp.Dapper features custom F# Computation Expressions for selecting, inserting, updating and deleting, and support for F# Option types and records (no need for `[<CLIMutable>]` attributes!).
+FSharp.Dapper features custom F# Computation Expressions for selecting, inserting, updating and deleting, and support for F# Option types and records.

-If only it had Linq queries, it would be the _perfect_ complement to SqlHydra...
+If only it had Linq queries, it would be the perfect complement to SqlHydra...

 So I submitted a [PR](https://github.com/Dzoukr/Dapper.FSharp/pull/26) to Dapper.FSharp that adds Linq query expressions (now in v2.0+)!